Garden Center Hours: Mon-Sat 9am - 5:30pm • Sun 10am - 5:30pm

 Fertilize organically with Hastagro, Medina Growin Green, or Milorganite, or conventionally with Osmocote Time Release 14-14-14.

-Do not fertilize TROPICALS.
+Do not fertilize TROPICALS this month.
 They need to rest.

 LAWN